 Ph.D.
 UCLA Department of Philosophy, 2018

-Brian Hutler is a graduate of the Joint-Degree Program in Law and Philosophy offered by the UCLA School of Law and Department of Philosophy.
+Brian Hutler is an Assistant Professor of Philosophy at Temple University and a graduate of the Joint-Degree Program in Law and Philosophy offered by the UCLA School of Law and Department of Philosophy.
 Brian's dissertation, titled "Compromise, Religious Freedom, and the Liberal State," argues for a compromise-based conception of religious freedom in the context of liberal political philosophy.
 Following UCLA, Brian taught in the Philosophy Department at the University of Pennsylvania.
 As of Fall 2019, he is a Hecht-Levi Postdoctoral Fellow with the Berman Institute at Johns Hopkins University.
 Website.

 B.A.
 Stanford University, 2006